kritsana-chaikaew/OWASP-juice-shop/README.md

  * SKIP
 ### 10.Login Admin
  * Enter 'or'a'='a' and like %admin% --
-### 11
+### 11.Password Strength
- * I thought it was SQLi and crack password, but pass word is in response in user page. password crackable.
+ * I thought it was SQLi and crack password, but pass word is in response in administration page. password crackable.